pinedamg/mage2dock/DOCUMENTATION/content/introduction/index.md

 - Easy to customize any container, with simple edit to the `Dockerfile`.
 - All Images extends from an official base Image.
 (Trusted base Images).
 - Pre-configured NGINX to host any code at your root directory.
-- Can use Laradock per project, or single Laradock for all projects.
+- Can use Mage2dock per project, or single Mage2dock for all projects.
 - Easy to install/remove software's in Containers using environment variables.
 - Clean and well structured Dockerfiles (`Dockerfile`).
 - Latest version of the Docker Compose file (`docker-compose`).